bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

         /ivy5/*=AxonIvyEngine5x

+.. _reverse-proxy-iis-sso:

-Single Sign On
+Single Sign-on
 --------------

-Axon.ivy Engine supports single sign on in Windows environments.
-The following preconditions must be fulfilled for single sign on:
+Axon.ivy Engine supports Single Sign-on in Windows environments.
+The following preconditions must be fulfilled for Single Sign-on:

 * The application on the Axon.ivy Engine must use an Active Directory Security System